stevelorenz/comnetsemu/README.md

 The `vagrant up` should run correctly.
 If there are some "apt" or "dpkg" related error messages (like some packages can not be found or installed) during the `vagrant up`, it might due to the box you used to build the VM is outdated.
 It is configured in current ./Vagrantfile that the vagrant will check if there are any updates to the box used in the current environment.
 It can be checked manually with `vagrant box update`.
-You need to destory the already built VM and recreate it to acquire the new updates in the box with:
+You need to destroy the already built VM and recreate it to acquire the new updates in the box with:

 ```bash